zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    ``10.0.0.1`` and ``1055/tcp`` yields ``"10,0,0,1,4,31"``.

-   :a: The IP address.
+   :param a: The IP address.

-   :p: The TCP port.
+   :param p: The TCP port.

    :returns: The FTP PORT string.